 We also found a layer of thick ash about two feet down all the way along.
 I wondered if this was a brush clearing fire when the land was originally cleared for farming or from when the Acadians were deported in 1755.
 We also found a layer of burned glass and what looked like cinemoid in one spot about a foot down.
 Did the New England Planters have cinemoid?

 They dug all morning while I made fish chowder to feed them lunch.
 After lunch I joined them and we accomplished 3/4 of the required length by beer o'clock.
-Now I know what the phrase "Colder than a well diggers ass" means.

 Sunday morning Peter and I finished off the digging and buried the conduit.